 This will help them begin to wean off a daily schedule.

 As an adult, you will not need to feed them every day; instead, opt for a schedule where feedings occur every other day.

-These schedules are built around using the staple insects and supplements we discussed above, in an attempt to create a long-lasting healthy base.
+These schedules are built around using the staple insects and supplements we discussed above to create a long-lasting healthy base.